 After dinner enjoy some entertainment at the local Lyric Theatre, a central gathering place downtown.
 The 1926 building was once a silent movie house and is handsomely restored featuring performances including concerts, musicals, dance, and comedy open on most weekends.
 On the National Registry of Historic Places, the intimate theatre seats 500 and makes for a special experience.

 Blue Door Coffee Shop, photo, Discover Martin

-After a restful night you can wake up and smell the coffee, and breathe in the fresh salty air on your way to one of the local coffee shops or local eateries.
+After a restful night, you can wake up and smell the coffee, and breathe in the fresh salty air on your way to one of the local coffee shops or local eateries.
 Consider starting your day at the Blue Door Coffee Shop for a cup of joe.
-Or go to Maria’s Café for a full breakfast.
-This mom and pop local eatery has been in business for 24 years and is beloved by locals for its signature biscuits and gravy, fresh pancakes and made-to-order omelets.
+Or also go to Maria’s Café for a full breakfast.
+This mom and pop local eatery has been in business for 24 years and is beloved by locals for its signature biscuits and gravy, fresh pancakes, and made-to-order omelets.

 Following breakfast, choose from a long list of things to do and see in this pedestrian-friendly town.

 Stuart’s Sailfish Circle